The significance of two-way coupling in two-dimensional, dusty turbulence

 Our results are interesting for several reasons.
-First, as far as the dynamics of inertial particles are considered, the Okubo-Weiss parameter measurements seem to suggest that the addition of the particle feedback force on high Reynolds number turbulence seems to not alter the flow substantially at small scales in ways that may impact the modeling of collisions and coalescences through models which consider $\boldsymbol{F}^d(\bx, t) = 0$ (or the $\phi_m = 0$ limit).
-And yet the evidence of modifications in the small-scale structure of the flow may lead to interesting effects on the nature of Lagrangian chaos, irreversibility and related questions in turbulent transport~\cite{BecLyapunov2006,BhatnagarPers2016,BhatnagarIrreversibility2018,RayIrreversibility2018}.
+First, the Okubo--Weiss parameter measurements suggest that the addition of particle feedback forces alters the small-scale statistics of the flow substantially.
+This, in turn, may lead to a revision in the modelling of collisions and coalescences when such feedback forces are not accounted for~\cite{Sundaram1997,AyalaPart12008,Saw2014,BecSticky2013}.
+At the same time, it is important to emphasize that the fundamental mechanism underlying these processes---namely, the preferential concentration of inertial particles in strain-dominated regions---remains qualitatively unchanged.
+What is modified, however, are the quantitative measures of clustering (for example, the correlation dimension $D_2$) and the associated statistics, which now depend on the strength of the feedback.
+Thus, our results suggest a refinement, rather than a breakdown, of the existing theoretical framework developed for dilute suspensions.
+A quantitative assessment of these effects would require direct measurements of collision kernels, which are beyond the scope of the present study.
+Furthermore, the evidence of modifications in the small-scale structure of the flow may lead to interesting effects on the nature of Lagrangian chaos, irreversibility and related questions in turbulent transport~\cite{BecLyapunov2006,BhatnagarPers2016,BhatnagarIrreversibility2018,RayIrreversibility2018}.
 Of course, the effect of such two-way couplings on the more \textit{real} problem of particles in three-dimensional turbulence remains to be seen.
 This is because, as we know, earlier studies have confirmed the dominant role of intermittency in determining coalescence rates.
 Could the feedback term have a negligible effect on this, or is it possible that the inclusion of this term leads merely to an effective large Reynolds number flow?
-Nevertheless it seems reasonable to conjecture and explore in future studies the effect of such a force on mixed-phase flows, such as those with filaments or polymer additives in particulate suspensions.
-As we have seen, the particles do indeed enhance small-scale straining (and vortical) regions, which in turn could lead to enhanced stretching and eventual break-up~\cite{VincenziScission2021} of polymers which coil and uncoil in such regions, or indeed change the dynamics of long-chained filaments, which are sensitive to the local geometry of the flow field~\cite{PicardoChains2018,PicardoCollisions2019}.
+Nevertheless, it seems reasonable to conjecture and explore in future studies the effect of such a force on mixed-phase flows, such as those with filaments or polymer additives in particulate suspensions.
+As we have seen, the particles do indeed enhance small-scale straining (and vortical) regions, which in turn could lead to enhanced stretching and eventual break-up~\cite{VincenziScission2021} of polymers which coil and uncoil in such regions, or indeed change the dynamics of long-chained filaments, which are sensitive to the local topology of the flow field~\cite{PicardoChains2018,PicardoCollisions2019}.